Customize Your Content Editor in Layout & Design Tool

 Additionally, you can control what types of media content can be embedded into particles:

 You can also use the Assembler element to enable HTML formatting for particle titles.
-To do this, enable the checkbox Enable Support for HTML in Headline.
+To do this, tick the checkbox Enable Support for HTML in Headline.

 Once selected, you should see a formatting toolbar appear in Entry Editor that allows you to adjust any part of a particle's title: